UP-macroecology/Keuth_RedListSDMs_2024/README.md

 *Script:* 07_MW_IUCN_classifications.R

-Here, I obtain the classification time point, when a species would be assessed in the IUCN Red List.
+Here, I obtain the classification time point, when a species would be assessed in the IUCN Red List under two criteria using three metrics.
 For this I write a function, which calculates population loss and habitat loss respective to the start Year of the assessment.
 I then look for every year, if the species would fulfill the criteria of the IUCN Red List in one of the three threatened categories and if not proceed with the next year.
 This means that if a species was predicted to reach a habitat loss of 30% by year 10, the year 0 would be marked as classification time point for listing the species as “Vulnerable” under criterion A3 and using the metric sum of SDM-derived habitat suitabilities.
 If the species was predicted to reach a habitat loss of 30% only by year 35, then the year 25 would be marked as classification time for the “Vulnerable” category.

 *Script:* 08_Plots.R

-This script includes all plots I made during the exploratory analysis as well as the final plots.
+This script includes the plots that are used in the paper as well as some exploratory plots.

 *Script:* 09a_popdata_Inkscape.R

-In this script, I create a shorter data set for later creating plots with it.
+In this script, I create a shorter data set of the abundance values for later creating plots with it.
 For this, I extract one replicate run from the pop data set and adjust calculation of coordinates.

 *Script:* 09b_Inkscape_plots.R